 Meet the founder: Sandy Jones

-Sandy is a professional organizer who originally hails from beautiful San Diego, California – but got to Texas as she fast as she could in 2005 and loves it!
+Sandy originally hails from beautiful San Diego, California – but got to Texas as she fast as she could in 2005 and loves it!
 While settling in to her new home that year, a new friend asked her who organized her office?
-When Sandy said “I did” this friend asked her if she’d come over and make some “suggestions” about organizing her own office.
+When Sandy said “I did”, this friend asked her if she’d come over and make some “suggestions” about organizing her own office.
 Sandy asked questions and listened, then made some suggestions.
 Her friend stated that she had hired Professional Organizers in the past, but had felt no one had asked the questions that were necessary in order to create a solution that worked for HER.
-Having never heard of a “Professional Organizer”, Sandy delved into the subject, got hooked and has been learning and growing ever since.
+Having never heard of a “Professional Organizer”, Sandy delved into the subject, got hooked, and she’s been learning and growing ever since.

-It is our mission at Someday Organizing to help you reach your simplification goals by helping you reduce the excess and clutter from your life that causes stress and robs you of time, implement systems that are intuitive and fit your lifestyle, taking the time to help you discover what is the most important to you so you can re-prioritize where to spend your time, efforts and money, recognize habits that might be thwarting your goals, and provide product solutions where necessary .
+It is our mission at Someday Organizing to help you reach your simplification goals by helping you reduce the excess and clutter from your life that causes stress and robs you of time, implement systems that are intuitive and fit your lifestyle, take the time to help you discover what is the most important to you so you can re-prioritize where to spend your time, efforts and money, recognize habits that might be thwarting your goals, and provide product solutions where necessary .